 Every after an election a government is sworn in and taken to be a legitimate authority entrusted with the duty to run the affairs of the state.
-In political science, legitimacy is the right and acceptance of an authority, usually a governing law or a régime.
+In political science, usually a governing law or a régime.

 An authority viewed as legitimate often has the right and justification to exercise power.
 Political legitimacy is considered a basic condition for governing, without which a government will suffer legislative deadlock(s) and collapse.